-The Roux Institute in partnership with Thomas College presents the Maine Start Summit designed to help startup-curious individuals learn how to build and pitch a successful business.
-The periodic event consists of four, three-day-long hackathons and kicks-off with a keynote speaker.
+The Roux Institute presents the Maine Start Summits designed to help startup-curious individuals learn how to build and pitch a successful business.
+The periodic events consists of four, three-daylong hackathons and kicks-off with a keynote speaker.
 Participants attend workshops focused on the process of formulating ideas, as well as building and pitching successful businesses.
 Teams have an opportunity to build out their ideas, develop prototypes and pitch for cash prizes at the conclusion of the summit.
+MTI is a sponsor of the Start Summits.